ghayda-njaafreh/skin_nao_demo/README.md

 `https://huggingface.co/iamhmh/derm-cnn-ham10000`

-Then place the downloaded model file in the expected local path used by the backend code.
+Then place the downloaded model file in the local path expected by the prediction code, and update the path in the source code if needed for your environment.

 > Note: the model file is intentionally not included in this repository.